odys-z/x-visual/README.md

 # About

-X-visual is a lib for data visiualization, includes:
+X-visual is a lib for data visiualization using [Three.js](https://threejs.org) as renderer.
+It includes:

+- ECS framework

 - OSM3